SvenGarson/launchschool-course-backend/RB120/Lesson5_Slightly-Larger-OO-Programs/Ex8_OO-Twenty-One/README.md

 Player class handle differently, but the return value is always a valid object representing either `hit` or `stay`.

-In additiona, this class is also responsible to draw the players' cards in ascii art horizontally and houses the logic to compare the players against each other's hand values.
+In addition, this class is also responsible to draw the players cards in ascii art horizontally and houses the logic to compare the players against each other's hand values.